 Join us for a unique commemorative event honoring the Schleitheim Confession on July 3 and 4, 2027

-Many Schleitheim families were fined, dispossessed, and expelled because of "Anabaptism."
+Many Schleitheim families were fined, dispossessed, and expelled because of their beliefs.

 (Image: Uli Stamm, Schleitheim)